What I believe should be the basic theological stance of the church.

 12. We believe in the separation of Church and State - The State does not run the church.

 13. We believe in the right of the individual to interpret Scripture privately and to have direct access to God.
-However we are grounded in our personal interpretation of God’s Holy Word and no other Doctrine will be taught at Discovery Church of God.
+However we are grounded in our personal interpretation of God's Holy Word and no other Doctrine will be allowed.

-14. We believe in the right of others to be wrong and so we do not persecute those that believe different, providing other interpretations are not represented here at Discovery Church of God.
+14. We believe in the right of others to be wrong and so we do not persecute those that believe different, providing other interpretations are not represented here.

 15. We believe that faith in Christ and faith alone in Christ is the way to salvation and that faith is from God.